CruciFire13/Assetory/README.md

 This project is licensed under the MIT License.

 📬 Contact
-For feedback or questions, reach out via email@example.com or open an issue.
+For feedback or questions, reach out via email or open an issue.

 🌐 Links